 Here are some important considerations about activity maps:

-- You can create an activity map in a Command appliance to view device connections across all of your Discover appliances.
-However, connected Discover appliances must be upgraded to firmware version 7.0.
+- You can create an activity map in a Command Console to view device connections across all of your sensors.
+However, connected sensors must be upgraded to firmware version 7.0 or later.

-Devices are represented by circles and protocol activity is represented by lines that connect the circles.
+Devices are represented by circles and connections are represented by lines.

 At the bottom of the left pane, you can select a different metric for map elements:

-Bytes: See all of the devices sending or receiving data during the time interval.
+Bytes: See all of the devices transmitting or receiving data during the time interval.

 Connections: See only the devices that have established a new connection at least once during the time interval.

-TCP Turns: See only the devices that have switched between sending and receiving data at least once during the time interval.
+TCP Turns: See only the devices that switched between transmitting and receiving data at least once during the time interval.

 If you find a device on your map that is worth investigating, you have several options to gather more information about that device.

-Click the time interval in the top left corner of the page and select a time interval.
-You can see how metric activity and device connections changed over time.
+Click the time interval in the top left corner of the page and click Compare.
+You can see how device connections changed between two different time intervals.

 - Navigate to protocol pages to find related metric activity